Electromayonaise/ICEMerge/README.md

     │   │   └── resources
     │   │       └── helperserver.config

-This project structure only contains the excecutables
+This project structure only contains the excecutables and documentation
 ```

 ## *How to run the project*